Skip to main content

 Revoked License

 If your driver license is revoked, your payment of the driver civil penalty does not restore your privilege to drive.
-You must request and receive approval from DMV to restore your license or driving privilege unless your revocation was for an uninsured accident.
-If your revocation was for an uninsured accident, you must contact the DMV Insurance Services Bureau (see below).
+You must request and receive approval from DMV to restore your license or driving privilege unless your revocation was for an uninsured crash/accident.
+If your revocation was for an uninsured crash/accident, you must contact the DMV Insurance Services Bureau (see below).

 Suspension for a Violation of the Zero Tolerance Law